 THE TREATMENT SEQUENCES

 Although Aroma Acupoint Therapy lends itself beautifully to being used alongside these other types of treatment, it does not rely on these for its effectiveness and successfully stands alone as a method of treatment.
 The practitioner will choose to perform one or more treatment sequence per session.
-These are named after the most prominent symptom in the pattern, e.g. Racing Mind, Neck and Shoulder Tension, PMS with Heat, Emotional Withdrawal, and so on.
+These are named after the most prominent symptom in the syndrome, e.g. Racing Mind, Neck and Shoulder Tension, PMS with Heat, Emotional Withdrawal, and so on.
 They are organized according to an underlying syndrome of energetic or functional imbalance.
 The treatment sequences are specific to modern-day patients, their health concerns and their frank disorders.
-They are particular to what we actually see in the Western clinic day in and day out.
-Once the practitioner gains greater experience and comfort levels with the treament patterns, she will know when to modify the pattern to give a more individualized, client-tailored treatment.
-On the basis of increased knowledge of the oils on one hand and the acupoints on the other, she may select other point-oil combinations appropriate to the treatment.
+They are based on what we actually see in the Western clinic day in and day out.
+Once the practitioner gains greater experience and comfort levels with the treatment sequences, she will know when to modify a sequence to give a more individualized, client-tailored treatment.
+On the basis of increased knowledge of the oils on one hand and the acupoints on the other, she may select other point-oil combinations appropriate for a particular client.

-The symptom evaluation itself includes not only what the client reports but also an assessment of her facial complexion, skin quality, muscle tone, breathing, voice, pulse quality, physical movement, likes and dislikes as regards food, drink, climate, and so on.
-These all together tell the practitioner the nature of the imbalance in terms of the Six Conditions and will point to possible treatment patterns.
-Once treatment is underway, the practitioner will monitor its effectiveness by looking for positive signs of change in the client’s complexion, their brightness of the eyes, sound of the voice and improvement of the pulse quality, as well as improvement of actual symptoms.
-It is not unusual to find improvement in all of these diagnostic parameters by the end of a successful treatment and, in some cases, very soon after all the oils have been placed.
+The symptom evaluation itself includes not only what the client reports but also an assessment of the facial complexion, skin quality, muscle tone, breathing, voice, pulse quality, physical movement, likes and dislikes as regards food, drink, climate, and so on.
+Taken together, they tell the practitioner the nature of the imbalance in terms of the Six Conditions and will suggest possible treatment sequences.
+Once treatment is underway, the practitioner will monitor its effectiveness by looking for positive signs of change in the client’s complexion, their brightness of the eyes, sound of their voice and improvement in the pulse quality, as well as improvement of actual symptoms.
+By the end of a successful treatment, it is not unusual to find improvement in all of these diagnostic parameters – in some cases very soon after all the oils have been applied.
 The pulse in particular can respond very quickly to the rebalancing effect of oils applied to a judicious selection of points.
 This is because the pulse registers the functional changes taking place in the vascular autonomic system.

-© Peter Holmes & Tiffany Pollard 2011
+© Peter Holmes 2011